Get an internship. It will give you much more than just an extra college credit or something to put on a resume.

 Industry specific internships

 - USAJobs.gov is the official U.S. government website for college students interested in landing a government job or internship.
-Prepare for tough competition, though, there are too many folks out there dying to say they spent their summer working for the Navy, NASA or even FBI.
+Prepare for tough competition, though, there are too many folks out there dying to say they spent their summer working for NASA, the Navy or even FBI.

 - MediaBistro.com is for those looking to launch a career in the media.
 The site lets you find internships in advertising, social media, TV and video, publishing, design, technology and many more.